Pork Schnitzel

 • Be firm.
 When pressing the chops into the breadcrumbs, do so gently but firmly.
 It takes a bit of pressure to create a sturdy, even coating that won’t flake off.

 • Preheat and test the oil.
 Heat the oil and butter until the butter is bubbling but not smoking.
-Test the temperature by adding a small breadcrumb.
+I always test the temperature by adding a small breadcrumb.
 If it sizzles, the mixture is ready.

 • Don’t overcrowd!
 Use a large skillet and fry only 1 to 2 chops at a time.
 Overcrowding lowers the oil temperature, leading to greasy schnitzels.